 Further reading & references

-- Guidance on infection control in schools and other childcare settings, Health Protection Agency, April 2010
+- Guidance on infection control in schools and other healthcare settings; Health Protection Agency, 2010

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.